-(Hebrews 7:2) and to him Abraham apportioned a tenth part of everything.
-He is first, by translation of his name, king of righteousness, and then he is also king of Salem, that is, king of peace.
+(Hebrews 7:2) to whom also Abraham apportioned a tenth part of all the spoils, was first of all, by the translation of his name, king of righteousness, and then also king of Salem, which is king of peace.

 In the days of Abraham, the Canaanites had the opportunity to know and worship the true God through the services and teaching of Melchizedek and his priestly order.
 By the time of Moses, the Canaanites had so completely turned to idol worship, child sacrifices to gain the favor of their gods, and gross immorality that God gave their land to the Hebrews.
 For the same offences, God would later send the Jews into exile in Babylon.
 Melchizedek followed the moral law of God, the law of righteousness, and was king of righteousness.
 As king of righteousness, he judged his people according to the moral law of God.
 He taught and enforced God's law and moral standards in order to create a just society.
 As a king, Melchizedek worked for peace; therefore, he commended Abraham who brought peace again to the land after it was invaded when Abraham defeated the evil kings that had attacked them and stolen from them.
 In recognition of Melchizedek's superior position as priest and king, Abraham gave him an offering or gift.

-(Hebrews 7:3) He is without father or mother or genealogy, having neither beginning of days nor end of life, but resembling the Son of God he continues a priest forever.
+(Hebrews 7:3) Without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, he remains a priest perpetually.

 The Book of Hebrews reveals what we do not learn from the Old Testament.
 The Bible does not reveal Melchizedek's parents or genealogy, perhaps because it was unnecessary (unlike the requirement to keep the genealogy of the Levites and the Judeans so the appropriate people could be appointed as either priests or kings).
-The Bible does not reveal the time or way he entered the world or his death (perhaps he did not die but ascended to heaven as did Enoch who walked with God-
+The Bible does not reveal the time or way he entered the world or his death (perhaps he did not die but ascended to heaven as did Enoch who walked with Godsee Genesis 5:22-24).

-see Genesis 5:22-24).
 What little we know about Melchizedek has led to much speculation, but the Book of Hebrews wants to show that Jesus' superior responsibilities as both Priest and King was not unprecedented, because Jesus and Melchizedek were similar in this way.

-(Hebrews 7:18) For on the one hand, a former commandment is set aside because of its weakness and uselessness
+(Hebrews 7:18) For, on the one hand, there is a setting aside of a former commandment because of its weakness and uselessness